axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 You can integrate the Process Viewer component in any page by including following code.

 #.
-You have to set one of below parameters
+You have to set one of parameters below:

    - ``caseId``: show the process or Case Map of the case has ID equals to ``caseId``.